bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:25:11

-So, but you get to test things, you get to like iterate faster, you get, we can get 'PTLCs' maybe a bit faster than if we were to wait for the big proposal.
+But you get to test things, you get to like iterate faster, you get, we can get PTLCs maybe a bit faster than if we were to wait for the big proposal.
 So yeah, there's pros and cons.
-Cool.

 Mark Erhardt: 00:25:22

-So 'PTLCs', we touched on them a little bit, but you said that it is based on needing pay to taproot funding outputs first.
+So PTLCs, we touched on them a little bit, but you said that it is based on needing pay to taproot funding outputs first.
-Then also 'PTLCs' can only be used if all hops along a route are support 'PTLCs'.
-The benefit, of course, is that it becomes more private because it's harder to tie, for example, back when a surveillance is multiple participants in a long chain of hops, because now it's not just a single pre-image, but every hop has a different pre-image.
+Then also PTLCs can only be used if all hops along a route are support PTLCs.
+The benefit, of course, is that it becomes more private because it's harder to tie.
+For example, back when a surveillance is multiple participants in a long chain of hops, because now it's not just a single pre-image, but every hop has a different pre-image.
 What's the timeline for this?
 This is super cool.
 We've been hearing a lot about it for what, three years now?